 “It is very moving to hear such a magnificent work of organ building, and one that has been as lovingly cared for, as the organ in St. Mark’s Church, Beaumont, Texas. “ – Charles Callahan organist and author of the Aeolian- Skinner Legacy

 Dating from 1962, the St. Mark’s organ is one of the finest extant examples of this era of the Boston based Aeolian-Skinner Organ Company’s output.
-Joseph Silver Whiteford (1921-1978) President was responsible for the overall tonal design and the renowned Roy Perry (1906-1978) of Kilgore, Texas did the tonal finishing.
+Joseph Silver Whiteford (1921-1978) President was responsible for the overall tonal design and the renowned Roy Perry (1906-1978) of Kilgore, Texas did the tonal finishing in person right here at St. Mark's.
 It is a milestone instrument in a unique series of collaborations between these two gentlemen.
-It was installed by Nora and Jimmie Williams.
+The renowned husband and wife team of Nora and Jimmy Williams oversaw the installation for Aeolian-Skinner.

 The St. Mark’s Organ has been featured on NPR as well as other broadcasts.
 A CD was made in 2005 in conjunction with the Vermont Organ Academy and was sold internationally.